Cats

 • Desexed cats are less aggressive than entire cats.

 List your cat (if possible with its microchip number) on the Impounded and lost pets page.
 You are also able to update your cat's status online as 'missing' via the NSW Pet Registry.
-Alternatively you can phone Council on 02 6670 2400.
+You can also phone Council on 02 6670 2400.

 • If your cat is microchipped and your details are current on the NSW Pet Registry, Council will be in contact if your cat has been impounded.